What is an Employment Contract?

 Is the probation period mandatory in an Employment Contract?

 Probation or probation period is a status given to new employees of a business or organization.
 This allows the employer to evaluate the progress and skills of the new employee, and monitor other aspects of the employee such as interaction with co-workers, customers, and supervisors; reliability; and honesty.
 Not everything comes out in an interview.
 So, the probationary period gives both parties time to assess whether the employee is a proper fit.
 The probationary period varies widely depending on local labor laws.
-A probationary period allows the employer to terminate the employee that is not suitable for the position.
+A probationary period allows the employer to terminate an employee that is not suitable for the position.

 Why is an Employment Contract important?